Legend of the Guardians: The Owls of Ga'Hoole: Casting

 Much of the cast was announced in the early months of 2009.
 Hugh Jackman, Hugo Weaving and Ryan Kwanten were announced in January; Jim Sturgess, Geoffrey Rush, Rachael Taylor, and David Wenham in February; and Emilie de Ravin in March.
-The rest of the cast was announced in November 2009, including Emily Barclay, Abbie Cornish, Jay Laga’aia, Miriam Margolyes, Helen Mirren, and Sam Neill who replaced Jackman as the role of Allomere.
+The rest of the cast was announced in November 2009, including Emily Barclay, Abbie Cornish, Jay Laga'aia, Miriam Margolyes, Helen Mirren, and Sam Neill who replaced Jackman in the role of Allomere.
 However, like Jackman, both Taylor and Ravin were also no longer in the film.
 Laga’aia was also going to voice Twilight but was replaced by Anthony LaPaglia.

 Release

 Legend of the Guardians: The Owls of Ga'Hoole was theatrically released in the United States on September 24, 2010, and in Australia on September 30, 2010.
-After Warner Bros. ended its long-time theatrical distribution deal with Village Roadshow in Australia at the end of 2020, Warner Bros.
-Pictures distributed the film worldwide, with Roadshow Entertainment (via Village Roadshow Pictures) distributing in Australia and New Zealand.
+After Village Roadshow Pictures filed for Chapter 11 bankruptcy in March 2025, with its library sold to Alcon Entertainment for $417.5 million on June 18, 2025, Warner Bros.
+Pictures (via Alcon Entertainment) distributed the film worldwide, with Roadshow Films distributing in Australia and New Zealand.